vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 ```
 gpg --import pgp-publickey.txt
 ```

 To trust a public key using GPG, the user can follow these steps:
+1. Always verify the `Fingerprint` from trusted sources, such as the key owner’s website or email signature, before trusting their public key: `gpg --fingerprint your_email@example.com`
-1. Open a terminal and run: `gpg --edit-key Fingerprint` (replace the `Fingerprint` with the actual fingerprint)
+2. Open a terminal and run: `gpg --edit-key Fingerprint` (replace the `Fingerprint` with the actual fingerprint)
-2. At the gpg> prompt, type: `trust`
+3. At the gpg> prompt, type: `trust`
-3. When prompted to choose a trust level, enter: `5` (which stands for “I trust ultimately”), then press Enter.
+4. When prompted to choose a trust level, enter: `5` (which stands for “I trust ultimately”), then press Enter.
-4. To exit the editor: On Windows, press Ctrl + C, On Mac, press Command + C (or type `quit` and confirm if prompted)
+5. To exit the editor: On Windows, press Ctrl + C, On Mac, press Command + C (or type `quit` and confirm if prompted)

 ### 2. Verify the Signature
 The user runs the following command to verify the signature (replace the `Fingerprint` with the actual fingerprint):